In Australia, booster seats and forward-facin car seats are suitable for children from 4-7 years of age.

 - be securely attached to the car seat by the seat belt

-- have it's top tether strap attached
+- have its top tether strap attached

 - have an inbuilt harness.

 When putting the inbuilt harness on your child, the straps must come out of the slots just above their shoulders.
-If the straps are more that 25mm below your child's shoulders you will need to move the straps to a higher slot.
+If the straps are more than 25mm below your child's shoulders you will need to move the straps to a higher slot.

-You should move your child to a larger forward facing child restraint with an inbuilt harness or a booster seat if their shoulders:
+You should move your child to a larger forward-facing child restraint with an inbuilt harness or a booster seat if their shoulders: